Family holidays in August

 The Mediterranean is ideal for family holidays in August.
 Renting a private villa is a great option.
-We recommend the Greek islands of Corfu, Paxos and Lefkada, and gorgeous Kefalonia in the Ionians.
-We also love these villas at Pendamodi in rural Crete.
+I recommend the Greek islands of Corfu, Paxos and Lefkada, and gorgeous Kefalonia in the Ionians.
+I also like these villas at Pendamodi in rural Crete.
 See the latest offers.

 If your kids like splashing about in pools – and you like a bargain – try First Choice SplashWorld which is a collection of 24 all-inclusive hotels, each with its own water park on site or next door plus free supervised children’s clubs.

-In Spain we’ve found some great villas in Mallorca and on the mainland in Catalunya (see the special offers) and Andalusia.
+In Spain we’ve found some great villas in Mallorca and Ibiza and on the mainland in Catalunya (see the special offers).
 In the pretty town of Sitges close to Barcelona, these designer villas are great for families.

-If you’re on a budget we recommend Siblu, which has a selection of villages in France that have comfortable mobile homes plus large swimming pools, free children’s clubs and sports.
+If you’re on a budget take a look at Siblu, which has a selection of villages in France that have comfortable mobile homes plus large swimming pools, free children’s clubs and sports.
 See the latest offers.

-If you’re looking for a hotel in the Mediterranean, check out the InterContinental Aphrodite Hills Resort in Cyprus.
-In Puglia, in the south of Italy, I recommend this selection of family hotels including the award-winning Borgo Egnazia hotel has two kids clubs along with golf and spa for the grown-ups.
-If you have teenagers, go for the four-star Gattarella Resort.
+If you’re looking for a hotel in the Mediterranean, check out the stylish child-friendly Almyra in Cyprus.
+In Puglia, in the south of Italy, I recommend this selection of family hotels including the award-winning Borgo Egnazia and the teen-friendly Gattarella Resort.

 Also in Greece, the Westin Resort Costa Navarino has really worked out how to please kids of all ages with its powder white sand beaches and endless facilities including water slides, bowling alley, adventure playground, two golf courses, mountain biking, open air cinema and water sports from paddle boarding to scuba-diving.

-If your kids enjoys cycling, how about hopping aboard a cycling holiday in an unspoilt region of Europe.
-Popular destinations include Brittany and the Loire Valley in France, and the Catalan coast of Spain (with a few nights in Barcelona).
-Luggage is transported for you, and there’s a friendly family hotel at the end of each day.
+If your kids enjoys riding bikes, why not consider a self-guided family cycling holiday in an unspoilt region of Europe.
+Your luggage is transported each day for you, and there’s a friendly family hotel (usually with a pool) at the end of each day.
 Our top recommended destinations are Mallorca and Catalonia.